glimpse-editor/glimpse-editor.github.io/content/about.md

 ## Which operating systems do you support? {#which-operating-systems-do-you-support}
 We support systems running Windows 7 or newer, and modern variants of GNU/Linux.

-Unfortunately we are not able to support MacOS.
-You can run the Windows version in a virtualized environment, stick with [the GNU Image Manipulation Program](https://www.gimp.org/downloads/), or try [Seashore](http://libregraphicsworld.org/blog/entry/meet-seashore-free-image-editor-for-macos).
+Unfortunately Glimpse Image Editor is not supported on MacOS.
+We recommend either running the Windows version in a virtualized environment or sticking with [the GNU Image Manipulation Program](https://www.gimp.org/downloads/).

+You may also be interested in trying [Seashore](https://apps.apple.com/us/app/seashore/id1448648921?mt=12), an older fork of the GNU Image Manipulation Program designed specifically for MacOS.
+While it does have fewer features, it may still be suitable for your intended use case.

 [Return to top](#contents)